dlesbre/mlpp/README.md

 ```
   Undefines a command or block.
-  This is irreversible and can undefine builtins commands and blocks.
+  This is irreversible and can undefine built-in commands and blocks.

   Usage: undef name
 ```